Originn/ChatFactoryTemplate/public/ASSETS_README.md

 # Public Assets - Template Placeholders

-This directory contains placeholder assets that should be replaced during deployment through the DocsAI hub.
+This directory contains placeholder assets that should be replaced during deployment through the ChatFactory hub.

 ## Assets to Replace